Vection-Framework/Vection/src/Component/Validator/README.md

 ### Custom validators

 You can define custom validators by extending the abstract Vection\Component\Validator\Validator class.
-After implementation you can use this validator as standalone or with the validator chain too.
+The custom implementation can be used as standalone validator or with the validator chain too.

 ~~~